 Many years ago, I read the book “Once Upon An Island” written by David Conover about the trials and tribulations of building a summer vacation resort on Wallace Island during the 1940s.
 It was a great read, and I had to visit to see it for myself.

-I did some research and found that the Island was originally charted as “Narrow Island, was named after Capt.
-Wallace Houstoun, who first surveyed the area in the 1850s.
-There are a couple of old fruit trees which mark the remnants of the garden and orchard planted by Jeremiah Chivers, a Scotsman who retired there after unsuccessful adventures in the interior gold rushes.
-Chivers lived alone on the island, never marrying, and died there in 1927 at the age of 92.
+I did some research and found that the Island was originally charted as “Narrow Island, and was named after Capt.
+Wallace Houstoun first surveyed the area in the 1850s.
+There are a couple of old fruit trees which mark the remnants of the garden and orchard planted by Jeremiah Chivers, a Scotsman who retired there after unsuccessful adventures in the interior gold rush.
+Chivers lived alone on the island, never married, and died there in 1927 at the age of 92.
 After the Second World War, David Conover and his wife, Jeanne, purchased the island.
-Together they built a bed and breakfast style resort called the Royal Cedar Cottages.
-In the mid to late 1960’s, the Conovers sold the majority of the island to a group of teachers from Seattle.
-Disagreements among the owners led to court proceedings and the property was again put up for sale.
-Wallace Island was purchased through the court ordered sale and became a provincial marine park in 1990 through the cooperative efforts of the provincial government and BC Marine Parks Forever.
+Together they built a bed-and-breakfast-style resort called the Royal Cedar Cottages.
+In the mid to late 1960s, the Conovers sold the majority of the island to a group of teachers from Seattle.
+Disagreements among the owners led to court proceedings, and the property was again put up for sale.
+Wallace Island was purchased through the court-ordered sale and became a provincial marine park in 1990 through the cooperative efforts of the provincial government and BC Marine Parks Forever.
 This historical information can be found at http://www.env.gov.bc.ca/bcparks/explore/parkpgs/wallace/